Mean field limits of co-evolutionary signed heterogeneous networks: Introduction

 \subsection{Highlights of this paper}

 Our approach of analytically obtaining the MFL of the Kuramoto-type model \eqref{coevolution-a} rests on the idea that the co-evolutionary system can be decoupled (the weights of the time-dependent graph can be represented in terms of those of the initial graph as well as the added weights from the feedback of the phase state of the IPS).
-Therefore, we equivalently represent the Kuramoto model as an integral equation coupled on a static initial graph.
-Then one may be able to utilize the techniques in establishing the MFL of an IPS on a graph limit (e.g., \cite{KM18,GK20,KX21}).
-Nevertheless, the added effects coming from the co-evolutionary terms bring new difficulties in establishing continuous dependence of the solutions on the initial conditions, since the standard technique by Gronwall inequalities fails.
-In this context, a reverse second order Gronwall inequality, though desirable to tackle this issue, also fails in general, as shown by a simple example (see Appendix~\ref{appendix-Gronwall}).
-Furthermore, a Lipschitz property of the flow of an \emph{equation of characteristics}, seems crucial in establishing the absolute continuity of the measure-valued MFL (solution of the Vlasov equation), simply because of Rademacher's change of variables formula \cite{EG15}; cf.~\cite{D79,N84}.
-In contrast, we show that, as soon as the evolution of the graphs does not depend on the phase of the Kuramoto oscillators, the regularity of the MFL remains to hold.
-It remains unclear if general co-evolutionary terms can prevent absolute continuity of MFL solutions.
-Nonetheless, even with such dependence, we still manage to prove the well-posedness and approximation of the MFL despite the lack of its absolute continuity, which are the two most important properties in applications.
+Therefore, we equivalently represent the Kuramoto model as an integral equation coupled on a static initial \emph{{signed}} graph that allows both positive and negative coupling manners.
+Then one may be able to utilize similar techniques in establishing the MFL of an IPS on a graph limit (e.g., \cite{KM18,GK20,KX21}), except that the graph limit here is allowed to be a graph with signed weights. {Some special care needs to be taken regarding the approximation of the signed graph measures.
+We prove the well-posedness and approximation of the MFL as solutions to a so-called generalized Vlasov equation.}

-Beyond the challenging co-evolving nature of the network and the absolute continuity of the MFL solutions, another key difficulty lies in solving the following question:

-\emph{How to construct approximations of the dynamic digraph measure so that these time-dependent approximations are still positive measures?}

-The condition for positivity of time-dependent graph limits is that the density of the absolutely continuous part of the time-dependent digraph measure has a positive lower bound under suitable assumptions for $h$.
-This means one must use non-singular measures (whose density of the absolutely continuous part also satisfies the same positive lower bound condition).
-Therefore the discrete approximation provided in \cite{KX21} for the approximation of digraph measures fails.
-Nonetheless, if we allow for signed weights (i.e., the graph limits are signed measures), then the discrete approximations in \cite{KX21} still are valid.